What is VLDL cholesterol? Can it be harmful?

 There are several types of cholesterol, each made up of lipoproteins and fats.
-Each type of lipoprotein contains a mixture of cholesterol, protein and a type of fat (triglyceride), but in varying amounts.
+Each type of lipoprotein contains a mixture of cholesterol, protein and triglycerides, but in varying amounts.
 About half of a VLDL particle is made up of triglycerides.

 - VLDL cholesterol.
 Lab Tests Online. http://labtestsonline.org/understanding/analytes/vldl/tab/glance.
-Accessed March 31, 2012.
+Accessed April 15, 2015.